Three Star VFD Association Minutes

 The following Board members were present: David Nutting, Kitty Jungkind, Sherrie Otte, Chris Alexander, Jim Long, Deborah Barry, Jason Padawer, Patrick McCorkle.

-The minutes of the July 14, 2020 meeting were presented by Kitty Jungkind.
-One change was made, to note that the 5K had been cancelled.
-With the change as noted, the minutes were approved.
+The minutes of the August 11, 2020 meeting were presented by Kitty Jungkind.
+After a motion and second, the minutes were approved.

 No further Treasury matters being discussed, the Treasurer’s report was approved.